inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

    which are processed inside the link layer in the source node and processed inside the link layer in the destination node.
--  At *protocol* level, :ned:`DataLinkVisualizer` displays those packets which are going out at the bottom of link layer in the source node and going in at the bottom of the link layer in the destination node.
+-  At *protocol* level, :ned:`DataLinkVisualizer` displays those packets which are going out at the bottom of the link layer in the source node and going in at the bottom of the link layer in the destination node.

 The activity between two nodes is represented visually by an arrow that